Divya-55/Destination-Prioratizer/README.md

 ## Note

-- This app requires a Google Maps API key for geolocation and directions.
+- This app requires a Google Maps API key for geocoding and directions.
+- Python will fetch the geolocation of the user.
 - Ensure your internet connection is active to fetch geolocation data and plot the route.
 - Be aware of Google Maps API usage limits and quotas.

 ## Acknowledgements

-- **Geolocation and Directions**: Google Maps API.
+- **Geocoding and Directions**: Google Maps API.
+- **Geolocation**: Python.
 - **Interactive Maps**: Folium.
 - **HTTP Requests**: Requests library.
 - **Map Tiles**: CartoDB (OpenStreetMap).